-The fair value of the City's fixed income investments fluctuate in response to changes in market interest rates.
-Increases in prevailing interest rates generally translate into decreases in fair value of those investments.
+Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Fair values of interest rate-sensitive instruments may be affected by the creditworthiness of the issuer, prepayment options, relative values of alternative investments, the liquidity of the instrument, and other general market conditions.
 The City manages interest rate risk by allocating certain percentages of the portfolio over specified time period, and generally holds investments for less than five years, which minimizes the sensitivity of fair value to changes in market interest rates.
 The City has no formal policy that limits investment maturities relating to a specific deposit or interest rate risk.